opentrng/opentrng.github.io/docs/hardware.md

 ![MURO sampling architecture](/assets/images/muro.png)

 With lower accumulation time, the MURO benefits from higher throughput.
-However, instanciating multiple ring-oscillators increase the risk of locking phenomenon that would cancel all captured noise.
+However, instanciating multiple ring-oscillators has a cost in terms of silicon area and increases the risk of locking phenomenon that would cancel all captured noise.

 ##### COSO